BMW showcase self-riding technology at CES Las Vegas

 BMW have been showing off their self-riding R1200GS at the CES technology show in Las Vegas as you can see in the video above.

-BMW have revealed they are set to introduced a raft of self-riding safety features after showing MCN their top-secret self-riding bike.
+We first learned of the project in 2018 when BMW revealed they were set to introduce a raft of self-riding safety features and showed MCN their top-secret self-riding bike.
 Based on a BMW R1200GS, it is able to move off, steer and ride around a set course on its own and can sense danger and take according action.

 "We can shift gears, we can steer the bike, but the fully automatic motorcycle is not our goal," said BMW’s Active Motorcycle Safety expert, Stefan Hans.
 "This is about development and if we can create a bike that can cope with all riding tasks we can offer it as an assistance system for the rider.